Alerovere/WALIS_Help/docs/dating.md

-*This section was designed in collaboration with A. Dutton and P. Chutcharavan, and is common to U-Series, AAR, and Luminescence dating forms*
+*This section was designed by A. Dutton and P. Chutcharavan, and is common to U-Series, AAR, and Luminescence dating forms*

 ##Analysis metadata
 **Material type** (Only U-Series) - Select the dated material.
 Fields in the database will change accordingly.</br>